77YQ77/scBIT/AD_diagnosis/README.md

 The third stage adaptively fuses the cross-modal attention and the ROI-level embeddings for Alzheimer's diagnosis.

 ### Data Preparation
-Datasets should be downloaded from [ADNI](https://adni.loni.usc.edu/)
+Datasets can be downloaded from [ADNI](https://adni.loni.usc.edu/) and processed by the AAL atlas.
+The processed datasets are further normalized and named as 'fmri_data_norm.npy' into './datasets/'.